andeliero/java-hll/README.md

 //Initialize the array of 16 383 (2^14-1) elements
 private final byte[] registers = new byte[16384];
 ```

+The registers are initialized to 0, and it can be addressed with 14 bits.
+Mind that `byte` is enough to count 50 leading zeros.

 ### Add
 1. Calculate 64-bit hash of the input;